Service Learning Resources for Faculty

 The faculty workshop series is an academic yearlong series that starts in October and ends in April.
 Meetings are usually every 2-3 weeks and the faculty participants determine the meeting time.
 Please complete the Erlinger Community Engagement Faculty Workshop Interest Form

-The Holen Community Engagement Fund is possible thanks to a generous donation to the college to support faculty in the development of community engagement courses, projects, or co-curricular experiences.
-Community engagement is defined as establishing a mutually beneficial relationship with a community partner, where the mission/vision and needs of both is taken into consideration when fulfilling a service project.
+The Community Engagement Faculty Fellowship Fund is possible thanks to a generous donation to Harvey Mudd College to support faculty in the development of community engagement courses, projects, or co-curricular experiences.
+Community engagement is defined as establishing a mutually beneficial relationship with a community partner, where the mission/vission and needs of both is taken into consideration when fulfilling a service project.

 Each summer, up to two faculty members will be supported with a stipend for curriculum or program development related to community engagement.
 The selected faculty fellows will be expected to deliver the first offering of their proposed CE course or program within 2 academic years.

-For those interested in applying for this year’s program or simply interested in learning more, please complete the Holen Community Engagement Fund interest form.
-If you are interested in applying, please read more on the process for the 2018 Holen CE Application.
+For those interested in applying for this year’s program or simply interested in learning more, please complete the Community Engagement Faculty Fellowship Fund interest form.

 Napier Initiative (intergenerational partnership with Pilgrim Place)